 "Dean was a very nice man and a true friend to many people.
 I'm proud to say I was one of them."

 “I knew Dean for 40 years and he and I roomed together at so many events.
 He was influential in the start of the SCFA (Southern California Football Association) and helped (Commissioner) Jim Sartoris put it together.
 He’s always been very supportive of the organization.”

 “Dean never said no. If you asked him to be on a committee or take on an assignment, he was always the first one to have his hand up.
 He liked to volunteer for everything he could.”

 “He was a great listener and the schools in the Foothill Conference really liked him.
 We think of him as a big part of the CCCAA for so many years but he was also a giant in Southern California high school athletics.
 Up until recently, he was still helping organize the state football and basketball championships as well for track and field.”

-“He live a great life and will be missed.”
+“He lived a great life and will be missed.”

 The story below ran in the Los Angeles Times following Dean's passing last month.